 Have Your Say?

 Let us know if you have tried a San Francisco Sightseeing Pass?
 Were the available attractions suited to you?
-Or did you feel the attractions on offer a letdown?
+Or did you feel the attractions on offer were a letdown?
 Was there something you wished was included but wasn’t?
 Let us know in the comments below if you have any comments or questions.